Second Sense knows how important community-based low vision support groups are for adults with vision loss.

 Member engagement requires interesting meeting topics.
 Here are two resource sheets to help:

 Your members will look to you as a resource, asking for you to help them with daily tasks.
-Here are some guides on helping your members with common issues they may face:
+Here are some guides you can use to help your members with common issues they may face.
+We have also included large print handouts you can provide to your group members for them or a family member to use.

 Finally, a group of other resources you may benefit from: